StanfordDC/Multi-Class-Image-Classifier/README.md

 Multi-class image classifier built with pre-trained Xception model, Python, Tensorflow and Keras

 ## Usage Overview
-User can import dataset (currently using [CIFAR-10](https://www.cs.toronto.edu/~kriz/cifar.html) dataset) and label the images on the dataset
+User can import dataset and label the images on the dataset

 ## Functionalities